 Child Development Center

 The Bethel Child Development Center (CDC), a lab school for Bethel undergrad elementary education students taking classes toward their pre-primary endorsement, is located in North Village.
 Several services are available to the seminary community through the center, including childcare for children ages six weeks to five years old.
 The CDC offers both part-time and full-time care.
 All seminary students receive a 20% tuition discount while attending classes.
-For more information on enrollment and tuition, please contact the CDC Assistant Director, Emily Wolff, at email@example.com or 651.357.6990.
+For more information on enrollment and tuition, please contact the CDC Director, Lakeisha Weems at email@example.com or 651.638.6147.

-Bethel Seminary provides three resources for students who desire personal counseling:
+Bethel Seminary provides two resources for students who desire personal counseling:

-- Short-Term Counseling: The associate dean of student development and support (651.638.8524), has a limited number of counseling hours available for students free of charge.
+- Short-Term Counseling: The Associate Dean of Formation and Professional Development (651.635.8524), has a limited number of counseling hours available for students free of charge.
 Students can contact the associate dean directly.

 - Professional Counseling: Confidential counseling is available for seminary students dealing with issues of stress, relationships, sense of call, emotional well-being, addictions, etc. Students may access the Bethel University Counseling Services by calling 651.635.8540.
 The seminary provides up to six sessions at no fee through the Counseling Center.
 If the student and counselor agree that further work would be helpful, additional sessions can be arranged for a small fee.
-The Office of Student Development and Support also provides referrals to competent therapists outside of Bethel and will subsidize up to six sessions of counseling with approved, licensed therapists (contact office for criteria).
+The Office of Formation and Professional Development also provides referrals to competent therapists outside of Bethel and will subsidize up to six sessions of counseling with approved, licensed therapists (contact office for criteria).
 If a student has mental health benefits through his/her personal health insurance plan, these benefits can be applied to cover costs, in addition to the subsidy.
-Contact the Program and Services Coordinator of the Office of Student Development and Support (651.638.6049).
+Students may contact their advisor for more information.

 Students may purchase meals from the university’s Monson Dining Center, 3900 Grill, or Royal Grounds.
 Vending machines containing beverages and snacks are also located in the Seminary Lower Campus Center.
-Free coffee, hot water, and ice are always available in the Seminary Lower Campus Center as well.
+Water and ice are always available in the Seminary Lower Campus Center as well.

 Health Services facilities are located on the university campus.
 A registered nurse is on duty at regular hours Monday through Friday with a physician on campus at scheduled times during the week.
 This service is provided for minimal cost to full-time students.
 Health Services hours, services, and the schedule of the campus physician are listed on the Health Services website.